algobulls/algobulls_help_site/docs/index.md

 !!! warning
     Even after completing the all the points mentioned above, trading might not start because of the follwing reasons:

-    * Your broker account (say, Zerodha) may not have sufficient funds
+    * Your broker account may not have sufficient funds

     * Currency Segment in your broker account is not yet activated.
 (This happens with new accounts, and though Zerodha activates this by default, Alice Blue takes 24 hours to do so)